moxley/moxley.github.io/source/_posts/2014-03-16-considering-a-switch-to-the-atom-text-editor.markdown

 ### Cons

-*   Costs money
-*   Core is closed-source for now
 *   Editor API doesn't go as deep as Emacs.
 Lacks rich callback API that Emacs has.
 *   No cursor history, so no command for going back to the last location without using bookmarks
 *   No cursor navigation around, or editing operations on, symbol definitions (e.g., methods)